 ALWAYS use your own lawyer/notary public for closing.
 NEVER use the seller’s lawyer, even is the charges are less.
 Don’t cry when you have legal trouble later, you saved money remember!

-Discuss the advantages and disadvantage of incorporating or owning property in your name.
+Discuss the advantages and disadvantages of incorporating or owning property in your name.

 ALWAYS hire a surveyor when buying raw land or a property that’s not a condominium.
 A surveyor should check all boundaries before you purchase.
 Your realtor or attorney can for sure recommend a surveyor who knows the area well.

 14. Real Estate Developers

 Watch out now, don’t believe promises.
 Read my blogs about buying from a real estate developer first.
 Do your homework, if you’re interested in buying property stress-free.
 Don’t call me when you’re in trouble, please.

 15. Emergency checklist